aksommerville/fullmoon4/README.md

 - - [ ] MapAllUi: Point out neighbor mismatches.
 - - [ ] MapAllUi: Populate tattle.
 - - [ ] Delete maps (and resources in general)
-- - [x] SpriteUi: Helper to browse for image and tile. (eg ImageAllUi in a modal)
-- - - Consider using `verify` instead of `editor` for this.
 - [ ] Build-time support for enums and such?
 Thinking FMN_SPRITE_STYLE_ especially, it's a pain to add one.
-- [ ] ^ or if not all that, we at least need a repository of named `gs` fields.
 - [ ] verify: analyze map songs, ensure no map could have a different song depending on entry point
 - [ ] verify: Check neighbor edges cell by cell (be mindful of firewall)
 - [ ] verify: Tile 0x0f must be UNSHOVELLABLE in all tile sheets.